Game-based learning: How games help children develop

 Problem-solving way of thinking

-Games encourage children to solve problems and think creatively.
+Games encourage children to solve problems and creative thinking.
 For example, when building a hut or making jokes.
-Children learn that there are often several possible solutions to a problem and that it is important to consider different options before making a decision.
+This teaches children that there are often multiple possible solutions to a problem and that it is important to consider different options before making a decision.
 This can also happen, for example, when playing a board game where children have to think about their next move.

 The importance of games in developing self-confidence and self-esteem